funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. note::
     When we test the availability of a URL, we (only) check the HTTP status code of the given URL.

+A URI or URL is defined by it is starting with a protocol.

+    This is a URL :code:`http://example.org/?example=yes`

+    This is another URL :code:`https://example.org`

+    This is another URL :code:`ftp://ftp.example.org`

 ------